AnkitPrakash-Ap/LeadScoring_CaseStudy/README.md

 This assignment is about finding the hot lead using ML Model.

-Submiited by : Ankit Prakash, Marie Francois Anand R
+Submiited by : Ankit Prakash